 Papers, Proposals & Editors

 Browse this page for AEJMC calls for work.
-E-mail new calls to K. Anthony.
+E-mail new calls to AEJMC.

 Conference Papers Again Eligible for News Audience Research Award

 The News Audience Research Paper Award is an effort to encourage more research and discussion on the audience for news.
 Accepted 2015 AEJMC papers that have researched some aspect of the news audience are automatically eligible to be reviewed by a specially appointed committee for this award.
 Cash prizes in the amount of $500, $300 and $100 will be given to the first-, second- and third-place winners at the AEJMC Business Meeting in San Francisco.
 See Complete Call.

 AEJMC Newspaper and Online News Division Research Grant and Teaching Grant Program

 The Newspaper and Online News Division of the Association for Education in Journalism and Mass Communication is accepting applications for small grants for research and teaching activities.

 The program will offer two grants for the 2015-2016 academic year:

 • A $1,000 grant to support research related to newspapers or online news.